raspberrypilearning/getting-started-with-the-pico/en/step_9.md

 Your Raspberry Pi Pico has input pins that can receive analogue signals.
 This means that instead of only reading the values of `1` and `0` (on and off), it can read values in between.

-A perfect analogue device to try this with is a potentiometer.
+A potentiometer is the  perfect analogue device for this activity.

 --- task ---